in2workspace/in2-guides/desmos-tech-doc/desmos-technical-document.md

 ## Use Case 2 — Data Synchronization

-This is a proposal to solve the DOME Data sSynchronization process.
+This is a proposal to solve the DOME Data Synchronization process.
 We will assume that the source of truth is the catalog with all their information, not the blockchain.

+### 1.Introduction

+Desmos offers two ways to synchronize entities:

+* **Blockchain connection**: The access node retrieves all data from the blockchain using the blockchain connector.
+* **P2PDataSyncJob**: The local access node retrieves entities from configured external access nodes, among which one need to be the DOME Marketplace node.

+### 2. Data Synchronization Process

-### 1. Triggering Data Synchronization
+#### 2.1.
+Triggering Data Synchronization

 ![Data Synchronization 1](images/use-case-data-synchronization-1-triggering.png)

 The Data Synchronization process can be triggered in three ways:

 * **Start/Restart**: Upon an application start or restart, an event (`ApplicationReadyEvent.class`) triggers the Data Synchronization process.
+P2PDataSyncJob will be used as synchronization way to prevent Blockchain connection synchronization from slowing down the start of the application.

 * **Operator**: An operator can manually initiate the Data Synchronization process by sending a GET request to `/sync/data`.

+> NOTE: It hasn't yet been decided which synchronization method will use the operator trigger.

 * **Scheduled Task**: A Cron job is set up to automatically trigger the Data Synchronization process at a specific time, for example, at 2:00 AM daily.

-### 2. Discovery
+The synchronization will be done using both blockchain connection and P2PDataSyncJob.

+#### 2.2.
+P2PDataSyncJob

+##### 2.2.1.
+Peer Discovery
+Multiple known nodes must be configured, but at leas one need to be the DOME Marketplace node.
+> TODO: Every node needs to discover other nodes which are eligible to synchronize.
+> Peer discover can be done in a centralized way (P2P Hybrid) -> Trust Framework

+##### 2.2.2.
+Set Connection
+> TODO: Try to set direct connection. (need to negotiate communication protocols, exchange keys to verify the identity of
+> the node, etc.)

+##### 2.2.3.
+Data Negotiation
+###### 2.2.3.1 Local access node
 ![Data Synchronization 2](images/use-case-data-synchronization-2-discovery.png)
+The goal of the Data Negotiation process is to make our entities known to the external access nodes and obtain a list of data of the entities of each external access node.

-The Data Synchronization process begins with a discovery step where it sends a GET request to /ngsi-ld/v1/entities/ with a query parameter.
+The process begins with a discovery step where it sends a GET request to /ngsi-ld/v1/entities/ with a query parameter.

-The query parameter helps to retrieve the list of local entity IDs that are stored in the local Context Broker, not the full entity data.
+The query parameter helps to retrieve the list of local minimum viable entities for data negotiation, that are stored in the local Context Broker, not the full entity data.

 This is a non-normative example of a `EntitiesDiscoveryRequest` and `EntitiesDiscoveryResponse`: